All you need to know

 What about Big Oil?

 Well, when it comes to scientific evidence, the financing doesn’t really matter.
 In the first part of this test, focussing on the scientific issues, it doesn’t matter whether I am being payed by Big Oil or not.
 Either I am right, or I am not.
 But in order to explain and understand scientific fakery and fraud it is necessary to trace the money.
-As it happens, it is a myth that the big money in climate research comes from Big Oil:
+As it happens, it is a myth that the big money in the climate debate comes from Big Oil.
+In 2009 the U.S Government spent over 6,5 billion dollars on climate change – of which over 2 billion dollars went to climate research – while organizations promoting skepticism received just 64 million dollars annually between 2003 and 2010 – of which not all was spent just on the climate issue, since many of these organizations have a range of other purposes too:

 Mitigation of climate change is all positive regardless of whether it is Man-made or not.